 Staggered Diamond Tile

-Diamond tile is another great option for a staggered tile transition, and it can look completely different depending on how you lay out the tile.
-You might create waves by laying the tiles side to side, or create cubes with a 3D effect.
-Additionally, you could stagger your diamond tiles randomly for a playful look.
+Diamond tile is another great option for a staggered tile pattern, and it can look completely different depending on how you lay it out.
+Create waves by laying the tiles side to side, or create cubes with a 3D effect.
+You could even randomize your staggered diamonds for a playful maximal look.

 Staggered Triangle Tile